smartnic/sigcomm21_artifact/README.md

-[setting up an experiment on CloudLab](https://github.com/smartnic/sigcomm21_artifact#cloudlab-experiment-setup) using the credentials and disk images that we provided. *This experiment takes a while to run* -- however, it runs on a server-class machine that you will be set up to run on.
-Once the longer experiments start, they require your attention only after a few hours.
+[setting up an experiment on CloudLab](https://github.com/smartnic/sigcomm21_artifact#cloudlab-experiment-setup) using the credentials and disk images that we provided. *This experiment takes a while to run* -- however, it runs on a server-class machine that you log into, and once the longer experiments start, they require your attention only after a few hours.

 Our paper submission claims that the best programs produced by K2 produce -0.03--5% higher throughput and 13--85 microseconds of lower latency than the most optimized versions produced by Clang.
-Due to the slightly different setup between the paper submission and the replication setup, the exact numbers you will see will differ from those in Table 2 in the submission.
-However, our main claim about the reduction in tail latencies (i.e., the latency at the MLFFR, see section 8 in the submitted paper) with similar or better throughput (i.e., the MLFFR) still holds.  [total estimated machine time: 15 hours; human time: 40 minutes]
+Due to the slightly different nature of the experimental setup between the paper submission and the replication (i.e., this document), the exact numbers you will see will differ from those in Table 2 in the submission.
+The main claim to validate is that there is a reduction in tail latency (i.e., the latency at the MLFFR, see section 8 in the submitted paper) with similar or better throughput (i.e., the MLFFR).  [total estimated machine time: 15 hours; human time: 40 minutes]

-8. [Efficacy of safety checks](https://github.com/smartnic/sigcomm21_artifact#8-efficacy-of-safety-checks-table-7-in-the-submitted-paper-appendix): We provide scripts to reproduce the safety check result of optimized programs K2 produced (table 7 in the submitted paper appendix).
-We achieve this by checking whether the optimized programs can be loaded in the kernel or not.
-If so, it means that the program can pass the kernel verifier.
-The result shows that 35 among 38 programs can pass the kernel verifier.
+8. [Efficacy of safety checks](https://github.com/smartnic/sigcomm21_artifact#8-efficacy-of-safety-checks-table-7-in-the-submitted-paper-appendix): We provide scripts to reproduce the results on checking the safety of K2-produced programs using the kernel checker (table 7 in the submitted paper appendix).
+We test whether K2 programs can pass the kernel checker by _loading_ each BPF program into the kernel.
+If the load succeeds, it means that the program can pass the kernel checker.
+The result shows that 35 among 38 programs can pass the kernel checker.
 [total estimated machine time: 2 minutes 30 seconds; human time: 5 minutes.]

 ## Notes and caveats
 1. The results shown below can only be used for reference.
 Since K2 leverages stochastic search, we cannot guarantee that the results are exactly the same for every run.
+Further, experimentation on throughput and latency can show variations from run to run.
 We have observed that small programs often exhibit deterministic behavior.

 2. K2 is a synthesizing compiler that optimizes BPF programs better than